IMG 0723 - Superior Renovations

 Can I live in my house during an extension build?

 For most attached extensions to the rear of the house, yes — though you'll be living through dust, noise, and reduced access during certain phases.
 For second-storey additions, most clients move out for 4–6 weeks during the roof-off period and structural work.
-For full ground-floor extensions affecting kitchen or main bathroom, some clients choose to move out for the duration; others install a temporary kitchen.
-Your project manager will walk through what's realistic for your specific project and family situation.
+For full ground-floor extensions affecting the kitchen or main bathroom, some clients move out for the duration while others install a temporary kitchen.
+Your project manager walks through what's realistic for your specific project and family situation before work starts.

 What happens if my section has a heritage or special character overlay?

 Heritage and special character overlays in suburbs like Mt Eden, Grey Lynn, Ponsonby, and Devonport add design constraints — exterior materials, roof form, window proportions, sometimes scale and setback rules.
-They don't prevent extensions, but they shape what's permitted.
-The work needs to be in keeping with the original house and the streetscape character.
+They don't prevent extensions, but they shape what's permitted, and the work needs to be in keeping with the original house and the streetscape.
 Resource Consent is more often triggered, and design fees tend to be higher because of the matching detail required.
-Working with an architect experienced in your specific overlay type is essential — Sonder Architecture handles heritage work for our extension clients.
+Working with an architect experienced in your specific overlay is essential — Sonder Architecture handles heritage work for our extension clients.

 Further Resources for your Auckland house extension